gfreivasc/crane/README.md

 val result = crane.fetchResult<ProfileRegistrationResult>()
 ```

-*This current implemenation comes with a limitation: Only one result of each type is allowed at a time, and it gets erased once it's fetched.
+*This current implementation comes with a limitation: Only one result of each type is allowed at a time, and it gets erased once it's fetched.
 This will probably change in the future, likely along with an Api change*.

 ## Roadmap